mongodb/docs-realm/source/includes/swift-api-sendable-thread-confined-reference.rst

 categories:

 - Sendable
-- Not Sendable and not thread-confined
+- Not Sendable and not thread confined
 - Thread-confined

-Types that are not Sendable and not thread confined can be shared between threads, but require external synchronization.
+You can share types that are not Sendable and not thread confined between threads, but you must synchronize them.

-Thread-confined types, unless frozen, are confined to an isolation context and cannot be passed between these contexts even with synchronization.
+Thread-confined types, unless frozen, are confined to an isolation context.
+You cannot pass them between these contexts even with synchronization.

 .. list-table::
    :header-rows: 1